elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ## The Application Binary Interface (ABI)
 Before we go any further in describing how a RISC-V processor works, it's important to understand the **ABI**.
 While the ISA defines the rules that a hardware design must follow to qualify as a RISC-V processor, the ABI (Application Binary Interface) defines how compiled programs interact at the binary level.
 In other words, it provides rules for how machine code should be written so that independently compiled programs and libraries can work together.

 For example, the ISA specifies that the processor must have 32 general-purpose 32-bit registers, but it doesn’t define what each register is used for.
 The ABI, on the other hand, specifies that when a function returns an integer, it should place the result in register x10 (also known as a0).
-If your assembly program—or your C compiler—follows that rule, it can seamlessly interoperate with other code that follows the same ABI.
+If your assembly program - or your C compiler - follows that rule, it can seamlessly interoperate with other code that follows the same ABI.

 In this course, all compilers and assembly code will adhere to the ABI.
 This not only ensures compatibility between different pieces of code, but also makes assembly programs much easier to understand and maintain.